Pakistan Tehreek-e-Insaf: Post-government period (2022–present)

-Second wave of expansion
+2023 expansion

-In the second wave of expansion, the PTI welcomed Parvez Elahi, Moonis Elahi and ten former MPAs of the Pakistan Muslim League (Q) (PML(Q)) into the party after political rifts emerged between the President of the PML(Q), Chaudhry Shujaat Hussain and Parvez Elahi.
-Elahi was the former president of the Punjab Division of the PML(Q).
-On 7 March 2023, Parvez Elahi took the charge as the President of PTI, a party position that was previously held by Javed Hashmi.
-However, as per the constitution of the PTI that was approved on 1 August 2022 by Imran Khan and the party's National Council, the position of President does not exist in the structure of the party.
+In February 2023, Parvez Elahi joined PTI along with ten former MPAs of the Pakistan Muslim League (Q) (PML (Q)).
+On 7 March 2023, Elahi was appointed as the President of PTI.
+On 19 March 2023, Ijaz-ul-Haq, the leader of the Pakistan Muslim League (Z), announced that he had joined the PTI.

-On 19 March 2023, Ijaz-ul-Haq, the leader of the Pakistan Muslim League (Z) (PML(Z)) along with his party members, joined the PTI after meeting with Imran Khan.
-The PML(Z) was also merged into the PTI.
-On 29 May 2023, Ijaz later denied the rumours of PML-Z getting merged into PTI.

 May 9 riots and crackdown

 Party Chairman Imran Khan speaks on the riots.

 On 9 May 2023, after the arrest of Imran Khan, the leader of the PTI, from the Islamabad High Court grounds, nationwide demonstrations by PTI supporters turned into violent riots.
 PTI workers and members caused incidents of vandalism, looting, and arson, resulting in Rs.
 1.98 billion in damages to government and military facilities.
 Punjab Police, using geo-fencing reports, alleged that Imran Khan and key PTI leaders coordinated efforts to incite attacks on the residence of the Lahore corps commander and other sensitive locations.
-Police reported over 400 calls made by PTI leaders, including Imran Khan, instructing rioters to target these areas.
-Inspector General of Police Punjab Dr. Usman Anwar confirmed the use of geo-fencing to trace these communications, naming Imran Khan as a prime suspect in orchestrating the attacks.
+Police reported over 400 calls made by PTI leaders, including Khan, instructing rioters to target these areas.
+Inspector General of Police Punjab Dr. Usman Anwar confirmed the use of geo-fencing to trace these communications, naming Khan as a prime suspect in orchestrating the attacks.
 Other PTI leaders involved included Hammad Azhar, Yasmin Rashid, Mehmood-ur-Rasheed, Ejaz Chaudhary, Mian Aslam Iqbal, and Murad Raas, all of whom were reportedly in contact with the rioters and issued specific instructions for the attacks, while PTI has denied these claims and alleged that government agencies were behind the riots.
-Furthermore, PTI has alleged that the May 9 riots were a “false flag operation” designed by the Pakistan Armed Forces and The Establishment to destroy and crackdown on the party as well as to arbitrarily arrest party leadership.
+Furthermore, PTI has alleged that the May 9 riots were a "false flag operation" designed by the Pakistan Armed Forces and The Establishment to destroy and crackdown on the party as well as to arbitrarily arrest party leadership.